NVIDIA/TorchFort/docs/api/config.rst

     parameters:
       <option> = <value>

-Since SAC uses additional parameters for the entropy regularization, the follwing block configuration can be added:
+Since SAC uses additional parameters for the entropy regularization, the following block configuration can be added:

 .. code-block:: yaml